JeffersonLab/wedm/README.md

 network attacks which try to use the WEDM host to probe URL access.

 Often it is convenient to ignore self-signed certificates.
 This can be done by defining the environment variable **WEDM_DISABLE_CERTIFICATE_CHECK** to any value.

+### Context Prefix
+When proxying WEDM it is sometimes useful to have multiple instances accessible via the same host via separate context paths.
+In order to return correct links to resources an instance proxied with a namespacing prefix needs to be aware of the prefix.
+The environment variable **CONTEXT_PREFIX** does this.
+For example at Jefferson Lab we use a single proxy server for multiple departments each with their own instance of WEDM, and each configured with a prefix such as "/fel", "/chl", "/itf", and "/srf" ("/ops" uses default/empty prefix).

 ## Docker
 ```